zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 ## Updating the script

-To update the script simply go to the releases site again and download the new updatet version. (remember to delete the old version to not waste space on your harddrive) _depending on how difficult it is I might add an installer in the future that updates automatically_
+To update the script simply go to the releases site again and download the new updatet version.  _depending on how difficult it is I might add an installer in the future that updates automatically_

 # FAQ

 ## Will I be banned for using this script?
 While I can't and won't gurantee anything, probably not.
 I have been testing and using this script since over 2 months now and haven't been banned.
 All this script does is take Screenshots of small regions of the screen and use tesseract to read the text onscreen.
 Then it imitates a mouse and presses the right buttons according to the state of the game in the screenshot.
 You can test this by simply looking at a screenshot instead of ingame and the script won't know the difference.

-## Why does the script get flagged by my Antivirus software?

-To make the script accessible to anyone I have to compile the python script to an exe, this way it can run on any pc.
-Windows and other Antivirus programs do not like this kind of exe (which is a good but in this case unfortunate thing) and stop it from running.
-I understand if you don't want to run the script because of this but I also encourage you to look at all the code yourself since it is completely open source